rmrresearch/GhostFragment/docs/source/background/established_methods/mta.rst

 :cite:t:`JovanJoseK.2008` considered optimized structures of lithium clusters using small basis DFT.
-Results for larger clusters relied on the MTA 06 variant of CG-MTA (disclaimer it is possible that the fragments were manually defined, but it is not clear from the presentation).
+Results for larger clusters relied on the MTA 06 variant of MTA (disclaimer it is possible that the fragments were manually defined, but it is not clear from the presentation).
 Several properties were computed for each cluster including: the adiabatic ionization potential (which is notable as it requires computing the energy of the cationic cluster) and the polarizability.

-:cite:t:`Rahalkar2008` used the MTA 06 variant of CG-MTA to computatethe Hessian matrix at the HF, B3LYP, and MP2 levels of theory (with small basis sets).
+:cite:t:`Rahalkar2008` used the MTA 06 variant of MTA to computatethe Hessian matrix at the HF, B3LYP, and MP2 levels of theory (with small basis sets).
 Errors in computed vibrational frequencies were less than a wavenumber.

-:cite:t:`Jose2009` used the MTA 06 variant of CG-MTA to study CO2 clusters with DFT.
+:cite:t:`Jose2009` used the MTA 06 variant of MTA to study CO2 clusters with DFT.
 Optimized geometries and vibrational frequencies were considered.
 For vibrational frequencies, CG-MTA matched supersystem calculations to within about a wavenumber.

-:cite:t:`Yeole_2010` applied CG-MTA to conjugated :math:`\pi` systems with small basis DFT and MP2.
+:cite:t:`Yeole_2010` applied MTA to conjugated :math:`\pi` systems with small basis DFT and MP2.
 Single point energies, gradients, and optimized geometries were computed and compared to the results of the respective full calculation.
-Overall the results were promising (i.e., chemically accurate) as long as relatively large fragments were used (fragments had radii of 6+ Angstroms).
+Overall the results were promising as long as relatively large fragments were used (fragments had radii of 6+ Angstroms).

-:cite:t:`Rahalkar2010` paired the MTA 06 variant of CG-MTA with small basis IMS-MP2 and IMS-RI-MP2 (AFAIK IMS is a disk-based MP2 algoritm in the GAMESS package).
-Comparisons of CG-MTA energies to FMO energies were also presented.
+:cite:t:`Rahalkar2010` paired the MTA 06 variant of MTA with small basis IMS-MP2 and IMS-RI-MP2 (AFAIK IMS is a disk-based MP2 algoritm in the GAMESS package).
+Comparisons of MTA energies to FMO energies were also presented.
-Overall the comparison shows that three-body FMO performs about as well as CG-MTA, although it is noted that the error in the FMO results tends to increase with basis set size.
+Overall the comparison shows that three-body FMO performs about as well as MTA, although it is noted that the error in the FMO results tends to increase with basis set size.

+:cite:t:`Yeole2012` applied MTA (exactly which variant is unclear, possibly MTA 10, without screening) to CO2 clusters with the focus of finding local minima.
+MTA was used to approximate single point energies and gradients at the MP2/CBS level of theory (extrapolations of MP2/aDZ and MP2/aTZ).
+No comparisons to full system calculations were presented, instead comparisons were made to previously published results that leveraged a Lennard-Jones potential.

+:cite:t:`RAHALKAR2012` used the density matrix from the MTA 06 variant of MTA to build a Fock matrix.
+Subsequent diagonalization of the Fock matrix yielded MOs.
+The study uses relatively small fragments and in turn the results are a mixed bag.
+Some HOMO-LUMO gaps are modeled well, others aren't.
+Of note they consider several conjugated systems.

 :cite:t:`Sahu2013` applied the grafted MTA procedure to additional clusters.
 Of note they also introduced the idea of an R-goodness for two-, three-, body